KaiYan289/RLpapersnote/README.md

 176. Pretrain determines the upper bound of a LLM, and RL makes the best out of the model.
 Do not apply too much man-made constraints in training data, especially in early training stages of LLM.

+177. There is some subtle bug with deepspeed zero with Qwen that causes nan.
+You might want to use FSDP instead.

+178. Always remember to check temperature if you are training LLM and find that its generalized result does not make sense.

 # Useful Linux Debugging Commands

 Checking CPU/cache config: lscpu